elchs/LetoDBf/Readme.txt

  The filter is established usually: by the SET FILTER TO command or by calling DbSetFilter() function.
- Most important param of DbSetFilter() is the expression, the second param: DbSetFilter( bBlock, cExpression ) as only this can be transmitted to the server. ( codeblocks are not exchangeable between applications ) The filter expression which can be executed at the server is called optimized.
+ Most important param of DbSetFilter() is the expression, the second param: DbSetFilter( bBlock, cExpression ) as only this can be transmitted to the server. ( codeblocks are not exchangeable between applications ) The filter expression which can be executed at the server is called "optimized".
- If the filter can't be executed on the server, it is called: not optimized.
-Such filter is slow as from the server all records must be received, and the client have to discard all the invalid records.
+ If the filter must be executed locally at client, it is called: "not optimized".
+Such filter is slow as all records must be received from the server, and the client have to discard all the invalid records.
+ In case of an optimized filter, only valid records are send to the client application.

- To set the optimized filter, it is necessary, that in the expression is solely executable for the server.
+ To get an optimized filter, it is necessary, that the expression is solely executable for the server.
- So all the functions therein, like standarf Str(), Upper(), DToS() etc must be known to the server.
+ So all the functions therein, like standard Str(), Upper(), DToS() etc must be known to the server.
- If your expression contains an own function from yourself, this can be loaded with as HRB file any time during a running server, see therefore 4.2.1 UDF supprt.
+ If your expression contains an own function from yourself, this can be loaded with a HRB file any time during a running server, see therefore 4.2.1 UDF supprt.
- If your expression contains a variable only know to you application, the mighty Leto_Var*() system comes into game play.
+ If your expression contains a variable only known to you application, the mighty Leto_Var*() system comes into action.
 With this you can share the content of a variable at client side with the server, and vice versa.
  See therefore section 7.9 Server variables.

  So with the help of leto_Var*() functions plus UDF loadable functions plus a rich set of classic Harbour commands, it is possible to turn any non-optimized filter into an optimized.
- Thes are lightning fast, a pleasure to work with.
- To test, whether a filter is an optimized, just check for with the LETO_ISFLTOPTIM() function, returns TRUE.
+ These are lightning fast and a pleasure to work with.
+To test, whether a filter is an optimized, just check for with the LETO_ISFLTOPTIM() function, if it returns TRUE.

  Following two settings influence the use of optimized, server side filters: